 The world’s first organised Fire Brigade was founded in Edinburgh by James Braidwood in 1824.
 Little did they know just a few months later the new recruits would tackle a catastrophe beyond what they were trained for when the city would suffered one of the most devastating fires.

-On the evening of the 15th of November 1824, at around 10pm, the cry of “fire!” was heard in the High Street.
-Clouds of smoke could be seen coming from the second floor of a seven-storey printing house on Old Assembly Close (just down the road from The Real Mary King’s Close.
+It’s the evening of the 15th of November in 1824.
+The Edinburgh winter skies are dark as the night draws in.
+Around 10pm, the cry of “fire” was heard down the High Street.
+Clouds of smoke could be seen billowing from the second floor of a seven-storey printing house on Old Assembly Close just a stones throw from our own Mary King’s Close.

 Overnight the fire destroyed the offices of the Edinburgh Courant newspaper, and the following day some flying embers caused the Tron Church to catch fire.
 The terrible fire then made its way through Parliament Square and St Giles’ Cathedral.

-As a result of the inquiry that followed The Great Fire Of Edinburgh, city fire masters were given full command of firefighting incidents – a structure which exists to this day.
+As a result of the inquiry that followed The Great Fire of Edinburgh, city fire masters were given full command of firefighting incidents – a structure which exists to this day.

 To discover more of Edinburgh’s history check out our one hour fully guided tour.
 Explore through the hidden streets beneath Edinburgh’s bustling Royal Mile and learn the real life stories of those who lived, worked and died on Mary King’s Close: www.realmarykingsclose.com